 Every agent updates its local variable $p_{i}^{t}$ according to

-To achieve distributed stopping once the consensus has reached the specified precision, we incorporate the max/min-consensus-based stopping mechanism in \cite{yadav2007distributed}.
-The main idea is to exploit \romannumeral1) the monotonicity of the sequences of maximum and minimum of local variables across the network, and \romannumeral2) the finite-time convergence of max/min consensus algorithms.
+To achieve distributed stopping once the specified precision is reached, we incorporate the max/min-consensus-based stopping mechanism in \cite{yadav2007distributed}.
+The main idea is to exploit the monotonicity of the sequences of maximum and minimum local variables across the network and the finite-time convergence of max/min consensus algorithms.
 This mechanism requires some knowledge of the diameter $D$ of $\mathcal{G}$. \begin{assumption} Every agent knows an upper bound $U$ on $D$. \end{assumption}

 The distributed estimation of $D$ can be realized via the Extrema Propagation technique\cite{jesus2014survey}.
 If Assumption \ref{assump:upperbound} holds, agents will know how long to wait to ensure that max/min consensus algorithms converge.